lyokato/the_end/README.md

   Supervisor.start_link(children, strategy: :one_for_one, name: MyApp.Supervisor)
 ```

-If your Phoenix version is 1.2 or older, use TheEnd.Supervisor.LegacyPhoenix instead of TheEnd.Supervisor.Phoenix.
+If your Phoenix version is 1.2 or older, use TheEnd.Of.LegacyPhoenix instead of TheEnd.Of.Phoenix.

 ### Plug